DhanashriK17/C_menudriven-Student-Record/README.md

 This project is licensed under the TCC License.

-## Acknowledgments

-- The project structure and initial implementation are inspired by [insert reference or inspiration here].
-- Special thanks to [contributors' names] for their valuable contributions.

 Feel free to explore, use, and contribute to make this student record system even better!